University of Northern Philippines

-The University of Northern Philippines (UNP; Pamantasan ng Kahilagaang Pilipinas) is a university in Barangay Tamag, in the City of Vigan in the province of Ilocos Sur, Philippines.
+The University of Northern Philippines (UNP; Pamantasan ng Kahilagaang Pilipinas) is a university in Barangay Tamag, City of Vigan, province of Ilocos Sur, Philippines.
 It is the first and oldest state university in Northern Luzon which offers low tuition fee, tracing its roots to 1906, which is older than the University of the Philippines by two years.
 It is the only state university in the province aimed for less-fortunate people and one of three state-owned educational institutions of higher learning operating in Ilocos Sur (with the Ilocos Sur Polytechnic State College and the Northern Luzon Polytechnic State College, a former branch of the university).

 History

 The university began as the Vigan High School (present-day Ilocos Sur National High School) in 1906.
 Its shop department was converted into a separate intermediate level school, named the Vigan Trade School in 1910.
 It opened its high school in 1927 and produced its first graduates in 1931, when it evolved as the Ilocos Sur Trade School.

 President Manuel Luis Quezon converted the Ilocos Sur Trade School in 1941 through the help of Assemblyman Benito T. Soliven and Governor Pedro Singson Reyes, but was temporarily halted due to World War II.

 In 1951 the Ilocos Sur Trade School became the Northern Luzon School of Arts and Trades (NLSAT) by virtue of Republic Act 647.
 In 1960, by virtue of Republic Act 2700, or the General Appropriations Act of 1960, NLSAT was converted into the Ilocos Sur School of Arts and Trades (ISSAT).

 On June 19, 1965, then-Congressman Floro S. Crisologo authored Republic Act 4449 and was signed into law at the Philippine Embassy in Roppongi, Tokyo, Japan, converting ISSAT into the University of Northern Philippines.
 The university then began implementing its Charter on October 14, 1965, with Crisologo widely recognized as the founder of the university.

 The Candon Community College (CCC) was incorporated into the university in 1989 through Republic Act 6744, through the efforts of then-Congressman Eric D. Singson.
 It acted as a semi-autonomous unit.
 Despite this semi-autonomous status, the University of Northern Philippines – Candon Campus (formerly CCC) was split from the university by virtue of Republic Act 10085 (also authored by Singson) to become the Northern Luzon Polytechnic State College in 2010.